dezanche/LinacSimPy/README.md

 # Running LinacSimPy
 LinacSimPy is supplied as Python source code to ensure it is compact, portable and can be modified.
 Despite not being an executable, it's *very easy* to install and should run on anything that can run Python.

+The basic capabilities of LinacSimPy are described in [this YouTube video](https://www.youtube.com/watch?v=l84XlGtHGhk).

 ## Requirements
 LinacSimPy requires Python 3.* and has been tested under both Windows and Linux.
 It uses several standard packages that are listed in `requirements.txt`.
 Unless you are using Python for other work and need additional functionality, the installers from the [Python Software Foundation](https://www.python.org/) are sufficient.